FunDeliveryGames/wow-delve-companion/Release Notes/CurseForge.md

 **A new update** has arrived!
 ***
+**Note**: I apologise for the long delay between updates.
+The addon has not been abandoned.
+I'm working towards the next version and plan to deliver it later this year.

+Thank you for using Delve Companion.
+Stay tuned!
+***
+**Version [0.9.2]**:
+- Add support for the 11.2.5 game update.<br>

 **Version [0.9.1]**:
 - **QoL**: Add tracking of Weekly Caches which contain [Coffer Key Shards](https://www.wowhead.com/item=245653/coffer-key-shard).
 Their tooltips will display amount of shards that can be obtained that week.
 - **Localization**: Add `Spanish` translation (thanks to `Romanv` for contribution).